US lawmakers urge sanctioning China officials over crackdown

-BEIJING (AP) — A group of U.S. lawmakers are calling on their government to impose sanctions including asset freezes and visa bans on Chinese officials and companies tied to alleged massive human rights abuses in the predominantly Muslim northwestern region of Xinjiang (SHIN’-jhang).
+BEIJING (AP) — A group of U.S. lawmakers has urged the Trump administration to impose sanctions including asset freezes and visa bans on Chinese officials and companies allegedly tied to a stifling security crackdown and the mass internment of ethnic minority Muslims in camps in a far western region.

-A letter to Secretary of State Mike Pompeo and Treasury Secretary Steve Mnuchin provided Wednesday urges the government to apply sanctions to address the “ongoing human rights crisis” in the region.
+The lawmakers sent a letter to Secretary of State Mike Pompeo and Treasury Secretary Steve Mnuchin urging the government to apply sanctions to address the “ongoing human rights crisis” in the region of Xinjiang (SHIN’-jhang), in the latest sign that the detentions are raising concerns among Western leaders and governments.

+Muslim ethnic minorities in Xinjiang are being detained and tortured and face “egregious restrictions on religious practice and culture” and other abuses, said the letter, which was signed by Florida Sen. Marco Rubio and Rep. Chris Smith from New Jersey and 15 others, and provided to the media on Wednesday.

-It singles out Xinjiang’s top official, Chen Quanguo, accused by many of turning the region into a police surveillance state and implementing a system of internment camps where members of the Uighur (‘WEE-gur) and other Muslim minorities are locked up for months and forced to renounce their culture and religion.
+The letter singles out Xinjiang’s top official, Chen Quanguo, accused by many of turning the region into a police surveillance state and implementing a system of internment camps, also known as “re-education centers,” where members of the Uighur (‘WEE-gur) and other Muslim minorities are locked up for months without trial.

 Most Read Nation & World Stories